RESULTS 2024:

 For a decade, the RESULTS Advocacy and Organizing Fellowship has mentored young people to become leaders for the end of poverty.
 More than 800 dynamic emerging leaders from around the U.S. have taken part in this intensive 11-month training program.

 The 2024 class of fellows continued the tradition of sharpening their advocacy and organizing skills in a community of practice and taking targeted action.
 In May, they traveled to Washington, DC to raise their voices for proven solutions to poverty and inequity.
-The group held 60 meetings with congressional offices on Capitol Hill in just one day — nearly double the meetings fellows held in 2023.
+The group held 60 meetings with congressional offices on Capitol Hill in just one day.

 MORE: Celebrating 10 years of the RESULTS Fellowship